colbyj/bride-of-frankensystem/docs/getting_started/basic_questionnaires.rst

 - Always backup your database before making changes

 .. warning::
-    If you change a questionnaires, restart your BOFS application to ensure you've loaded in the updated questionnaires.
+    If you change a questionnaire, restart your BOFS application to ensure you've loaded in the updated questionnaires.

 Next Steps
 ----------

 - For radio button grids and custom question types, see :doc:`../advanced/advanced_questionnaires`
 - For examples of questionnaires in complete experiments, see :doc:`../examples/ab_experiment`
-- For all available question types and their options, see :doc:`../questionnaires/question_types`
+- For all available question types and their options, see :doc:`../reference/question_types`